-INCREASED RISK OF FGM DURING COVID-19
+INCREASED RISK OF FGM/C DURING COVID-19

 It’s easy to feel like COVID-19 is the only thing we can focus on right now.
-While communities around the world are responding to the widespread threat of the pandemic, they are less likely to pay attention to FGM.
-Unfortunately, this comes at a time of increased risk to women and girls.
-Social distancing and movement restrictions are making it difficult to fight, track, and respond to FGM and other forms of gender-based violence.
+While communities around the world are responding to the widespread threat of the pandemic, they are less likely to pay attention to FGM/C. Unfortunately, this comes at a time of increased risk to women and girls.
+Social distancing and movement restrictions are making it difficult to fight, track, and respond to FGM/C and other forms of gender-based violence.

 DURING LOCKDOWN AND BEYOND,